-This book is a compilation of numerous scientific references of studies, surveys and analyses that point to various adverse impacts of Genetically Modified (GM) crops and foods.
-Needless to say, the implications of this living, self-perpetuating and irreversible technology have to be understood on different fronts (as much as possible, because there is also severe dearth of research, that too on long term implications and from independent sources) by policy makers and individual citizens before GMOs (Genetically Modified Organisms) are released into the environment, given that such deployment would take place on a large scale in agriculture.
+Needless to say, the implications of this living, irreversible technology have to be understood on different fronts (as much as possible, because there is also a severe dearth of research, that too on long term implications and from independent sources) by policy makers and individual citizens before GMOs (Genetically Modified Organisms) are released into the environment, given that such deployment would take place on a large scale in agriculture.
+The need to be cautious about agricultural technologies cannot be over-emphasised given that most land is put under agriculture, most people in India are linked to agriculture for their main livelihood and that all of us consume food from agriculture to keep ourselves alive and healthy.

-This book tries to present a picture of the evidence available from more than 400 studies/papers on specific fronts like molecular level instability and unpredictability induced by the process of GE and health implications flowing out of individual genes used as well as the GMO.
-We chose to also include health implications of herbicides that go with particular GMOs given that the picture about the implications of these category of GMOs would be incomplete without presenting implications of these herbicides too.
-Further, we present environmental implications in terms of impacts on biodiversity, soil, on pests and diseases, impacts on nontarget organisms, creation of "super weeds" etc. Some of the studies which have looked at yield myths related to GM crops have also been included.
+This Second Edition of the compilation has more studies added to the collection.
+The compilation presents evidence available on specific fronts like molecular level instability and unpredictability induced by the process of GE; health implications flowing out of individual genes used as well as the GMO and also because of the chemicals used along with particular GMOs; environmental implications in terms of impacts on biodiversity, soil, on pests and diseases, impacts on non-target organisms, creation of "super weeds" etc. Some of the studies which have looked at yield myths related to GM crops have also been included.
 Further, studies that have looked at regulation and suggested improvements in biosafety assessment regimes are part of this compilation.
-Ethical and Socio-economic implications of GMOs including building up of seed monopolies into the hands of a few multinational corporations are also covered in a few studies presented here.
+Ethical and Socio-Economic implications of GMOs including strengthening of seed monopolies into the hands of a few multinational corporations are also covered in a few studies presented here.
 This is by no means an exhaustive compilation, but is only illustrative.
-For those following the issue closely, it is apparent that nearly every week, one more study is emerging that underlines the need for precaution.
-In a few cases, we also included some news articles especially when data and information was presented therein.

-We hope that this compilation compels sceptics to appreciate the overwhelming evidence that already exists against this technology and also our scientists and regulators to undertake assessments that consist of sound protocols and designs so that early warnings can be captured for appropriate decision-making.
+We hope that this compilation compels sceptics to appreciate the overwhelming evidence that already exists against this technology.
+We also hope that our scientists and regulators will undertake assessments that consist of sound protocols and designs so that early warnings can be captured for appropriate decision-making.